zeroclipboard/zeroclipboard/docs/instructions.md

 The Flash movie receives the click event and copies the textto the clipboard.
 Also, mouse actions like hovering and mouse-down generate events that you can capture (see *Event Handlers* below).

+To glue elements, you must pass an element, or array of elements to the glue function.

 Here is how to glue your clip library instance to a DOM element:

 ```
-clip.glue( '#d_clip_button' );
+clip.glue( document.getElementById('d_clip_button') );
 ```

-You can pass in a DOM element ID (as shown above), or a reference to the actual DOM element object itself.
+You can pass in a reference to the actual DOM element object itself or an array of DOM objects.
 The rest all happens automatically -- the movie is created, all your options set, and it is floated above the element, awaiting clicks from the user.

 ### Recommended Implementation